Sibling Visión: Nadia: The Final Part*

 Digital photograph

-“Sibling Visión” is inspired by my sister Sonja (SDEDM), how she and I have grown and changed side by side.
-It isn’t often that two friends are thrust together by the chance of birth and genes, but fifteen years ago we were.
+“Sibling Visión” is inspired by my sister Sonja (SDEDM), and how she and I have grown and changed side by side.
+It isn’t often that two friends are thrust together by the chance of birth and genes, but fifteen years ago, we were.

 The Greek language has four words to express love.
-One of which is “philia” meaning a kind of loyalty and affection and equality.
+One of which is “philia,” meaning a kind of loyalty and affection and equality.
 Philia is as near as words can get to expressing how I feel about my sister and our experience.
-Our experience is not one of words, instead our love is of feeling and experience, happening within moments and memories.

 348 days done, 17 to go.